 Below are some suggestions that will support your career education efforts in the classroom, help us to manage appointment slot availability, and best accommodate and serve all our students in their professional development.

 The Career Center would appreciate notification when you assign a resume review, cover letter review, and/or mock interview on your semester’s syllabus.
-We ask that you send the following information to careercenter AT_TOWSON by the first day of classes each semester:
+Please complete the Assignment Requirement Form by the first day of classes each semester.

 Even with ample notice, students tend to procrastinate, often making it difficult to accommodate all students requesting an appointment.
 We’re recommending that faculty stagger the due dates for your assignments (i.e., A-G’s mock interviews are due week 5, H-N due week 6, etc.).

 Access sample resumes, a power verb list, a handout on how to write effective bullet points, and more.